-NEXEDGE digital was developed by Kenwood in 2008 based upon NXDN technology which was jointly developed by Kenwood and ICOM.
-Both companies worked together to develop the NXDN digital technology which has been set up as an open standard that is available to any radio company who desired to manufacture equipment to that standard.
-Therefore, all conventional NXDN radios are compatible with each other with the air interface, so any NXDN radio from one manufacturer can talk to any other NXDN radio from any other manufacturer.
-However, once you go beyond the conventional operation of the radios into trunking or networking, each manufacturer is free to pursue their own method of achieving the desired result since the NXDN standard does not define the parameters that are used to create these more advanced radio systems.
+NEXEDGE Digital was developed by Kenwood in 2008 and is based on NXDN technology, which was jointly created by Kenwood and ICOM.
+The two companies collaborated to develop NXDN as an open digital standard, making it available to any radio manufacturer that wishes to produce equipment based on the standard.
+As a result, all conventional NXDN radios are compatible with one another through the air interface.
+This means that an NXDN radio from one manufacturer can communicate with an NXDN radio from another manufacturer during conventional operation.
+However, once the system moves beyond conventional radio use into trunking or networking, each manufacturer may implement its own approach.
+This is because the NXDN standard does not define the specific parameters required to build these more advanced radio systems.

 Click here to view a presentation on NEXEDGE Advantages Brief.